Ninja-Squad/data-discovery/README.md

 ## Indices and aliases

-The application uses several physical indices, which are rolled over automatically based on the policies defined in the `./backend/src/test/resources/fr/inra/urgi/datadiscovery/dao/*_policy.json` files.
+The application uses several physical indices, which (at least the resources index) can be rolled over automatically based on the policies defined in the
+`./backend/src/test/resources/fr/inra/urgi/datadiscovery/dao/*_policy.json` files.
 This is based on the [Index Lifecyle Management](https://www.elastic.co/guide/en/elasticsearch/reference/6.6/index-lifecycle-management.html) provided by Elasticsearch.

+ * one to store physical resources, containing the main content
- * one to store physical resources.
-This one must be created explicitly before using the application.
+ * one to store suggestions, use for the search type-ahead feature only

+Both indices must be created explicitly before using the application.
 If not, requests to the web services will return errors.

 Each index and alias below refers to `rare` application in `dev` environment, the equivalent shall be created for `wheatis` app in `dev` environment as same as in `beta` or `prod` environments.
 For brevity, only `rare-dev` is explained here.